Birkenhead Corporation Tramways

 Birkenhead Corporation Motors and Tramways Silver Band

 An enlargement of the above photograph showing three of the bandsmen.
-Unlike the majority of tramway bands, the men are wearing bespoke band uniforms, heavily embellished with cording and piping, all in a much lighter colour than the main body of the tunic.
+Unlike the majority of tramway bands, the men are wearing bespoke uniforms, heavily embellished with cording and piping, all in a much lighter colour than the main body of the tunic.
 The caps bear a striped hat band, no doubt also in a contrasting colour, along with what is probably a bespoke cap badge.

 Senior staff